 I don’t necessarily think it’s my place to play all dietitian on these ladies (who I don’t even know in real life), but alot of the time, I just want to blurt out, “those diets won’t work!”
 “They’re quick fixes!”
 “That won’t teach you anything – it’s taking you AWAY from your hunger and internal cues.”
 “That will ruin your metabolism.”
 “What if you just tried to accept the body you have right now and appreciate it for all it does?
 It birthed a baby!
 It’s keeping that baby alive.
 It’s providing nourishment and comfort.”
 “You’ve been through alot – give your body peace and time to recover.”

 These are all thoughts I have and want to share.
 These are also things I talk through with clients.

 Being exposed to diet culture and having a diet mentality isn’t just following a diet.
+Diet culture thoughts can pop up anywhere.
 There are other ways in which you may be stuck in the diet mentality, or for lack of a better word, brainwashed into thinking you’re following a “lifestyle” change.